CASE STUDY YANMAR 3YM30. TECHNICAL EXPLATION OF AN IMPROVEMENT ON NOISE AND VIBRATION ISOLATION

 This moves back the resonant peak to the left side.
 Allowing an important increase on the isolation or diminishing the idle speed to lower rpms.

-For further information on the stiffness alteration process, it is explained in depth on this article. https://www.ellebogen.com/en/how-do-the-marine-engine-mounts-loose-their-elastic-properties/
+For further information on the alteration process is explained in depth on this article. https://www.ellebogen.com/en/how-do-the-marine-engine-mounts-loose-their-elastic-properties/

 The position of the Ellebogen marine engine mounts follow the diagram as shown below.